fito-peepteam/Kindle/README.md

 19. UITableView Custom Footer

 -----
-Tutorial is by Brian Voong - Lets Build that App (LBTA), and goes over the Kindle interface using the Swift Language and Xcode.
+**Disclaimer: This project is based on Brian Voong's Tutorial - Lets Build that App (LBTA).**
-The code in this repo might vary from the tutorial.
-I'm adding some stuff to take it a little deeper on some aspects as I go.
+His tutorial goes over the Swift language by building a Kindle lookalike app.

+I dive deeper on some features I found interesting.
+So, if you're following his course and you expect similar results, do not use the code in this repo. **As it may vary from the tutorial**